To hedge or not to hedge, that is the question

-For a US dollar based investor with a 60/40 international equity and bond portfolio, currency volatility is around 8% per annum when measured since 2000.
+For a sterling based investor with a For a 60/40 international equity and bond portfolio, currency volatility is around 7% per annum when measured since 2000.
 This currency volatility can have a significant effect on the returns of the international portfolio.
 By hedging the appropriate amount of the foreign currency exposure the investor could potentially reduce the overall risk of the international portfolio.
 Determining the most appropriate hedge ratio will depend to what extent the foreign asset behaves like it is denominated in a foreign currency and therefore to what extent the FX hedging returns are negatively correlated with the unhedged foreign asset returns.

 A portfolio’s asset allocation also has a substantial impact on how much currency risk should be hedged.
 Less volatile assets, such as bonds, typically derive a greater proportion of their overall risk from currency than higher risk assets, such as equities.
-As a result, it may be more appropriate over the long term to use higher hedge ratios for portfolios that are largely exposed to bonds than for portfolios that are largely exposed to equities.
-The counter cyclical nature of the US dollar also typically leads to higher hedge ratios.
+As a results, it may be more appropriate over the long term to use higher hedge ratios for portfolios that are largely exposed to bonds than for portfolios that are largely exposed to equities.
 However, the optimal hedge ratio is also dependent on the underlying currency exposure of the portfolio and should be reviewed on a case-by-case basis.

 The current currency market environment

-There are many different ways in which currencies can be analysed.
+There are many different approaches in which currencies can be analysed.
 Three of the most common include interest rate differentials (carry), valuations and economic fundamentals.
-Currency is a relative game and, as such, when making currency decisions, US dollar based investors are deciding on the performance of the US dollar vs. a foreign currency.
+Currency is a relative game and, as such, when making currency decisions sterling based investors are deciding on the performance of sterling vs. a foreign currency.

 Carry is the difference between borrowing in one currency and lending in another.
-For a US dollar based investor, hedging currency exposure involves buying US dollars and selling the foreign currency in the portfolio.
-For a euro-based investment, the carry equates to +0.8% per annum and for a sterling-based investment the carry equates to +0.2% per annum return, if fully hedged based on current market prices as of 31 December 2020 (Exhibit 2).
+For a sterling based investor, hedging currency exposure involves buying sterling and selling the foreign currency in the portfolio.
+For a US dollar based investment the carry equates to -0.2% per annum and for a EUR based investment the carry equates to +0.6% per annum return if fully hedged, based on current market prices as of 31 December 2020.
 Interest rate differentials have closed over the past months as central banks have cut interest rates, resulting in is less carry to be gained or lost when hedging.
 Theoretically, therefore, currencies should become more stable if an investor believes that interest rate parity holds.

-Exhibit 2: Carry on hedging EUR and GBP denominated assets for a US based investor
+Exhibit 2: Carry on hedging USD and EUR denominated assets for a sterling based investor

 A significant proportion of investors discount currency returns when investing as they believe “currencies revert to a fair value over the long term”.
-While there is evidence to support this claim, the move towards fair value can take multiple years to occur and thus currency can have a significant impact on returns over shorter investment time horizons.
-The decision for investors is whether unnecessary currency risk should be taken at all over the long term if currencies do indeed revert around a fair value, or whether there is an opportunity to take advantage of short-term valuation discrepancies to earn additional returns.
-Currency risk is unrewarded risk.
+While there is evidence to supports this claim, the move towards fair value can take multiple years to occur and thus currency can have a significant impact on returns over shorter investment time horizons.
+The decision for investors is whether unnecessary currency risk should be taken at all over the long term if currencies do indeed revert to a fair value Or whether there is an opportunity to take advantage of short term valuation discrepancies to earn additional returns Currency risk is unrewarded risk.
 As such, if an international investor believes that currencies mean revert to fair value over the long term and appropriately hedges to reduce the currency risk, the investor can reallocate this ‘saved’ risk elsewhere to push the overall portfolio further out the efficient frontier.

-Exhibit 3: EURUSD spot price vs fair value as measured by RPPP
+Exhibit 3: GBPUSD spot price vs fair value as measured by RPPP

-There are many different economic fundamentals that can have a significant impact on a currency’s valuation, including a country’s balance of payments situation and its fiscal position, as well as geopolitical factors.
-The US runs large current account and fiscal deficits, which typically lead to a weaker currency, as they require funding from international investors.
-This situation, combined with potential political uncertainty, could lead to US dollar weakness in the short term.
+There are many different economic fundamentals that can have a significant impact on a currency’s valuation, including a country’s balance of payments situation and its fiscal position, as well as geopolitics factors.
+The UK runs large current account and fiscal deficits, which typically lead to a weaker currency, as they require funding from international investors.
+This situation, combined with the uncertainty caused by the repercussions of the Brexit deal with the EU could lead to further GBP weakness in the short term.

 How to manage currency risk in a portfolio

 There are three main vehicles for hedging currency risk and these are largely dependent on the size of the investor.
-For smaller investments, currency-hedged share classes are often made available by asset managers for their most popular products.
+For smaller investments, currency hedged share classesare often made available by asset managers for their most popular products.
 These hedged share classes offer a disciplined way of reducing currency risk in a simple manner.
 Larger investors, on the other hand, will have the opportunity to utilise hedging within segregated portfolios of different asset classes.
 Hedging in this format allows for greater flexibility in managing currency risk, which can be tailored to meet the underlying investor’s objectives.
 Finally, investors may be able to access currency overlay strategies.
-These strategies view currency separately to the underlying assets and offer the greatest flexibility for institutional investors.
+These strategies view currency separately to the underlying assets and offer the greatest form of flexibility for institutional investors.

-Once an investment vehicle has been decided upon, the final decision is the approach to managing currency risk.
+Once an investment vehicle has been decided upon, the final decision to determine is the approach to managing currency risk.
 Should an investor adhere to hedging a static percentage of their portfolio’s currency risk or is the investor willing to dynamically adjust the hedge ratio depending on the market environment?
-Each approach has potential benefits and is dependent on the risk and return objectives of the investor.
+Each approach has potential benefits, and is dependent on the risk and return objectives of the investor.